Usha Vance: Early life and education

+Family background

+Usha Chilukuri Vance comes from a family of academic scholars and educators.
+Her parents are Telugu Brahmins from the West Godavari and Krishna districts of Andhra Pradesh, India.
+Her paternal ancestry can be traced to Chilukuri Buchipapayya Sastri (c.
+18th century), who lived in Saipuram in Vuyyuru mandal of Krishna district.
+A branch of her family later migrated to Vadluru near Tanuku in West Godavari district.
+Usha's mother, Lakshmi, is from Pamarru in Krishna district.
+Her great-aunt Chilukuri Santhamma, whom she has never met, resides in Visakhapatnam, Andhra Pradesh, teaches physics at a private university, and has written an English interpretation of the Bhagavad Gita, a Hindu sacred text.
+Usha's paternal grandfather, Chilukuri Rama Sastri, taught physics at IIT Madras, and the institute now runs a student award in his memory, as endowed by the family specifically Chilukuri Veer Avadhani.

 Career

 Vance served as a law clerk for Judge Amul Thapar of the District Court for the Eastern District of Kentucky from 2013 to 2014, Judge Brett Kavanaugh on the Court of Appeals for the District of Columbia Circuit from 2014 to 2015, and Chief Justice John Roberts from 2017 to 2018.
 During her clerkship at the Supreme Court, she was assigned to work on Azar v.
 Garza, a case regarding a juvenile undocumented immigrant in the custody of U.S. Immigration and Customs Enforcement who sought to have an abortion.

 Vance worked for the law firm Munger, Tolles & Olson for its San Francisco and Washington, D.C. offices as an associate for almost six years, handling civil litigation and appeals in cases involving higher education, local government, entertainment and technology, until July 2024, when she resigned "to focus on caring for our family".
 Among her clients were Paramount Pictures, Regents of the University of California, Pacific Gas and Electric Company, and a division of The Walt Disney Company.
 Vance previously worked as a summer associate at Williams & Connolly, Taft Stettinius & Hollister, and Levine Sullivan Koch & Schulz.
-She was admitted to the District of Columbia, California and Ohio bar.
+She was admitted to the District of Columbia, California, and Ohio bars.